 This legislation provides COVID-19-related liability protections for businesses, educational institutions, government entities, religious organizations, and other entities.
 Under the bill, a covered entity that makes a good faith effort to substantially comply with applicable COVID-19 guidance is immune from civil liability from a COVID-19-related civil action.
 The plaintiff in a COVID-related civil action would have the burden to prove that: the defendant was grossly negligent, by clear and convincing evidence.

-SB 72: House Messages
+The legislation establishes protections and procedures for COVID-19 related claims against health care providers.

-HB 7: Senate Messages
+SB 72: Signed by Governor HB 7: Senate Messages